Truck Accident Lawyers Serving New Jersey

 - Medical-related travel, attendant care, home-based services, and other out-of-pocket expenses

 - Pain and suffering

 - Scarring and disfigurement

 - Loss of support, services, and guidance

 Your eligibility for full compensation is based in part on your insurance coverage.
 New Jersey is one of only a few states to offer motorists a “choice” no-fault option.
 If you purchase standard auto insurance and retain your right to sue, you can bring a claim regardless of the seriousness of your injuries.
-However, if you have basic insurance or opt for a limited right to sue, you must sustain a significant injury to bring a fault-based truck accident claim.
+However, if you have basic insurance or opt for a limited right to sue, you must sustain a significant injury for a truck crash lawyer in NJ to bring a fault-based truck accident claim.

 Verdicts and Settlements

 A man who suffered serious knee injuries when a truck pulled out in front of him

 A commercial truck driver disabled after a crash which resulted in a traumatic brain injury.

 A mother and her 3 sons traveling to NY with a car rental from Hertz, the car began to act up and loose power.
 The mother called Hertz for help and was told they didn’t provide road side assistance but that she should head to their nearest location for further help, that was about 25 miles from her location.
 She couldn’t go more than 25-30 miles per…